katehret/measuring-language-complexity/README.md

 Open R. Load the distortion and compression loop with

     source("pathtoscript/distcomp_loop.r")

 Start the loop and save your results with the measure.complexity() function.
 This function takes two arguments:
 1. The name of the directory where the data and temp folders are located.
 2. The number of repetitions you wish to apply.
-The customary number of repetitions applied with the compression technique is n = 1000 (cf. Ehret 2017; Ehret and
+The customary number of repetitions applied with the compression technique is N = 1000.
-Szmrecsanyi 2016).

     result <- measure.complexity("yourdirectory/", repetitions)

 Note that the software has been developed and tested on Debian GNU/Linux 9.4.
 It has not been tested on Windows.

-References

-Ehret, Katharina (2017).
-“An information-theoretic approach to language complexity: variation in naturalistic corpora”.
-FreiDok plus, Universität Freiburg.
-DOI: 10.6094/UNIFR/12243.

-Ehret, Katharina & Benedikt Szmrecsanyi (2016).
-“An information-theoretic approach to assess linguistic complexity”.
-In: Raffaela Baechler & Guido Seiler (eds.), Complexity, Isolation, and Variation, 71-94.
-Berlin: de Gruyter.
+### Related publications